Sir John Parnell, 2nd Baronet: Biography

-The only son of Sir John Parnell, 1st Baronet and Anne Ward, daughter of Michael Ward, justice of the Court of King's Bench (Ireland), Parnell was the great-grandfather of Charles Stewart Parnell, known as the uncrowned king of Ireland and was best known for opposing (with his son Henry) the Act of Union between the two kingdoms of Great Britain and Ireland in 1801.
-Before this, Parnell was a Commander of Irish Volunteers and had been instrumental in winning the right for Irish Roman Catholics to vote and to be elected to Parliament.
-However, the latter faltered when the parliament of Ireland was dissolved in 1800.
+Parnell first served in the Parliament of Ireland as an MP for Bangor, from 1767 to 1768.
+He later sat for Queen's County from 1783 until the Union with Great Britain created the United Kingdom of Great Britain and Ireland in 1801.
+Parnell and his son Henry opposed the Act of Union 1800 between the kingdoms of Great Britain and Ireland.
+Before this, Parnell was a Commander of Irish Volunteers and had been instrumental in winning the right for Catholics to vote.
+Efforts to secure full emancipation, including the right of Catholics to sit in Parliament, faltered when the parliament of Ireland was dissolved in 1800.

 Henry Grattan described Parnell as "an honest, straightforward, independent man, possessed of considerable ability and much public spirit; as Chancellor of the Exchequer he was not deficient, and he served his country by his plan to reduce the interest of money.
 He was amiable in private, mild in disposition, but firm in mind and purpose.
 His conduct at the Union did him honour, and proved how warmly he was attached to the interests of his country, and on this account he was dismissed".

+After the Union in January 1801, he continued as an MP for Queen's County in the House of Commons of the United Kingdom, but died suddenly in London in December 1801.